Nate Grey

-Nathaniel Grey (X-Man) is a fictional superhero appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
+Nathaniel "Nate" Grey (X-Man) is a superhero appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
 Created by writer Jeph Loeb and artist Steve Skroce, the character first appeared in X-Man #1 (March 1995).

 X-Man is an alternate version of the regular Marvel Universe hero Cable, hailing from the alternate timeline Earth-295, first established in the "Age of Apocalypse" storyline.
 He is the biological son of his dimension's Scott Summers and Jean Grey, born of genetic tampering by Mr. Sinister.
-His first name is derived from his creator's (Mr Sinister's) real name, Nathaniel Essex, and his last name from his genetic mother Jean Grey.
-Due to not being infected by a techno-organic virus as Cable was, Nate achieved vast telepathic and telekinetic powers (reflecting those that Cable would have had without the virus), and was one of the most powerful mutants in existence during his lifetime.
+His first name is derived from his creator's (Mr. Sinister's) real name, Nathaniel Essex, and his last name from his genetic mother, Jean Grey.
+Due to not being infected by a techno-organic virus, as Cable was, Nate achieved vast telepathic and telekinetic powers (reflecting those that Cable would have had without the virus), and was one of the most powerful mutants in existence during his lifetime.

 X-Man was originally a mini-series replacing Cable during 1995's "Age of Apocalypse" alternate reality storyline.
-However, after that storyline ended, Marvel transported Nate Grey to Earth 616, the primary shared universe in which most Marvel Comics are set.
-The series ran until 2001, during which Nate struggled with being the most powerful person in a strange world.
+After that storyline ended, Marvel transported Nate Grey to Earth-616, the primary shared universe in which most Marvel Comics are set.
+The series ran until 2001, during which Nate struggled with adjusting to a strange and foreign world, while being the most powerful person in this selfsame world.
 The series ended with his seemingly sacrificial death.

-Despite his name, X-Man was only briefly a member of the X-Men, both in the Age of Apocalypse reality and on Earth 616.
-Initially, the character was referred to only by his real name, both in "Age of Apocalypse" and on Earth 616.
+Despite his name, X-Man was only briefly a member of the X-Men, both in the Age of Apocalypse reality and on Earth-616.
+Initially, the character was referred to only by his real name, both in "Age of Apocalypse" and on Earth-616.
 Shortly before the "Onslaught" storyline, Nate began to be sporadically referred to as X-Man, without explanation for the in-universe origin of the code name.

 Publication history

 Nate Grey first appeared in an eponymous four-issue miniseries in 1995 written by Jeph Loeb and drawn by Steve Skroce.
 Afterward, the character starred in a self-titled ongoing series.
-When sales began to wane in 2000, the series was revamped by Warren Ellis as part of the Revolution event beginning with issue 64.
+When sales began to wane in 2000, the series was revamped by Warren Ellis as part of the Revolution event beginning with issue 64 with Nate under the name of Shaman.
 The new direction was unsuccessful, and X-Man was canceled at issue 75 in 2001.

 The character returned during the 2008 - 09 "Dark Reign" storyline, appearing in the miniseries Dark X-Men.
 He was also featured in New Mutants (vol. 3) #25-50.